Heavy rocks afloat - Ram Setu Bridge, Rameswaram Island, SE India

-At Rameswaram I myself saw in some places huge stones weighing more than 30 kg floating in big water tanks without getting submerged.
+At Rameswaram I myself saw in some places huge stones weighing more than 15 kg floating in big water tanks without getting submerged.
 After observation first hand logical explanation is - invariably almost all the floating stones are coral reef rocks made of calcium carbonate.
 They have lots of very small hollow spaces once occupied by colonies of tiny animals that normally build the reef in the coastal marine waters; most reefs were built by stony corals eons ago.
+Some newspaper articles report that such rocks are volcanic rocks and the floating rocks could be pumice.
+As far as Rameswaram and adjacent areas are concerned there are no outcrops of Volcanic rocks.
+Nor are there occurrence of Pumice.
+Pumice is of volcanic origin.
+Floating coral reef rocks are lightweight with skeletal remains of coral organisms or porous limestones that have become trapped with air, due to sliding in the continental shelf area.
+Further coral reef formations occur in the tropical areas in the inner and middle continental shelf. shelf. coral reef is an important part of an underwater ecosystem characterized by reef-building corals.
+Reefs are formed of colonies of coral polyps held together by calcium carbonate.

 The numerous small air cavities in the rocks are not even and are found to occur unevenly inside them and also on the surface.
 Further, the weight of the water displaced by them is more than their own weight.
 As for buoyancy, the following inference can be made: Almost all floating stones at Rameswaram are coral reef rocks with variable density and air cavities.